osuchanglab/autoANI/README.md

 # History

+v1.3.0 - 2016-11-15 - Now throw away chunks at end of contigs (those that would be <1kb).
+Should improve accuracy for highly fragmented genomes.

 v1.2.1 - 2016-09-21 - Added better SGE support/notes.
 SGE support is only available at Oregon State University on the [CGRB infrastructure.](https://shell.cgrb.oregonstate.edu)

 v1.2.0 - 2016-09-12 - Fixed ANI calculation to be true to Goris et al 2007.
 This results in decreased ANI values, with the more distant relationships being more affected than close relationships.